 But when his heart became arrogant and hardened with pride, he was deposed from his royal throne and stripped of his glory~ Daniel 5:20 NIV

-Pride is a strange sin.
+Pride is strange a thing.

 A small amount of the right kind of pride is a good thing (Romans 11:13, 2nd Corinthians 7:4, Galatians 6:4).
 However, even a smidgen of the wrong kind is a terrible thing (Proverbs 16:18, Proverbs 13:10) and too much of even the good kind of pride can quickly become a really bad thing (1st Corinthians 8:1).
 Pride is the sin that corrupted Lucifer (the Grand Poobah of angels) and transformed him into Satan.
-The nature of pride is such that just about anytime anyone hears a sermon or reads an article on pride they immediately apply everything they read or hear to someone else.
+The nature of pride is such that when anyone hears a sermon or reads an article on pride they immediately apply everything they read or hear to someone else.

 Pride is weirdly easy to spot in others but nearly impossible to see in ourselves.
 The more of a problem we have with pride the less likely we are to believe we have a problem with it.
 Pride causes us to think we are better and smarter than we really are.
 Pride also keeps us from seeking the God who has the power to actually make us better and smarter than we really are.
 Without question, the scariest thing about pride is that it can destroy a person without them ever even knowing they have a problem.

-A sure sign of pride is believing the only people who have anything to offer us in the way of advice or counsel are those who are more successful than we are.
+One sure sign of pride is believing the only people who have anything to offer in the way of advice or counsel are those who are more successful than we are.
 While, I do not recommend seeking career advice from the pizza guy (unless, of course, you’re also a pizza guy), that does not mean the pizza guy doesn’t have some spiritual, moral or practical wisdom to impart.

 You rarely apologize or admit wrong-